rohanmahy/mls-semiprivatemessage/draft-mahy-mls-semiprivatemessage.md

 ## Decryption of SemiPrivateMessage as an external receiver

-After stripping off the the `ExtensionContent` struct, an external receiver looks in the `keys_for_external_receivers` field for its `external_receiver_ref`.
+When receiving a `SemiPrivateMessage`, an external receiver looks in the `keys_for_external_receivers` field for its `external_receiver_ref`.
 It calculates the `semi_private_message_context` and uses HPKE to decrypt the `encrypted_keys_and_nonces`.
 Using the `nonce`